Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 14.22.
 Write a function that gets two positive integer and returns LCM (least common multiple)

 14.23.
-Write a function that gets an array and returns sum
+Write a function that gets an array and returns sum 14.24.
+Write a function that gets an array and returns average 14.25.
+Write a function that gets an array and returns maximum 14.26.
+Write a function that gets an array and returns minimum

+14.27.
+Write a function that searches any number in an array 14.28.
+Write a function that sorts an array Ascending 14.28.
+Write a function that sorts an array Decending

+14.28.
+Write a function that gets a string and returns it's length